Spring Boot internationalization i18n: Step-by-step with examples

 Implement a view

-Next, it’s time to create a simple view on our application.
-Create the src/main/resources/templates directory and add a new hello.html file inside:
+Now, we need to create a simple view for our application.
+Create a templates directory under src/main/resources, and then create a new file named hello.html inside that directory:

 <!DOCTYPE html>